kdaigne/ModLab/readme.md

 An older version of MATLAB may work, but some features will be inaccessible, leading to errors.
 To start the GUI, double-click on ModLab.lnk (the shortcut in the main folder).
 If it does not work (e.g. for macOS), double-click on \Functions\Management\main.mlapp.

 # Structure

+The GUI is made up of several interconnected blocks, as shown below:

 ![GUI](UserGuide/architecture.png)